How can insurance companies use SMS to create more business?

 Over the years the insurance industry has come to view SMS as a reliable and cost-effective communication channel.
 It is used for everything from quickly sending one-time passwords, to keeping staff updated about daily operations or system errors.

 Increasingly, insurance companies are seeing the possibilities that texting offers for improving dialogue with customers.
 It has gone from just being a tool used to streamline internal communication, to a key part of business development.

 Relationship building and business expansion

-Other ways SMS text messaging services are used include:
+Other ways SMS services are used include:

-SMS makes your offer more appealing
+SMS makes your offer more attractive

 Online claim filing is another good example of how the industry has strived to simplify things for customers.
 New opportunities, however, do provide new challenges.
 According to Molnár: